 But, if all you need is a simple and mostly static website, WordPress.com is a good option for you.

 When comparing customization, a self-hosted WordPress.org blog is by far the best choice.

-A self-hosted WordPress.org install gives you complete control to do what you want with your website—with very little restrictions.
-You can hire a website developer to build custom functionality, use third-party plugins and themes, monetize your website, create your own themes and basically do anything you could ever want.
+A self-hosted WordPress.org install gives you complete control to do what you want with your website—with very few restrictions.
+You can hire a website developer to build custom functionality, use third-party plugins and themes, monetize your website, create your own themes, and basically do anything you could ever want.

-Your blog monetization options are is very different when you compare a self-hosted WordPress.org website and WordPress.com.
+Your blog monetization options are very different when you compare a self-hosted WordPress.org website and WordPress.com.

 Self-hosted WordPress.org blog monetization

 With WordPress.org, you have complete control over your blog’s monetization capabilities.
 You are in control.

 You choose the advertisements, affiliate programs, sponsors, and even which products you eventually sell—and keep 100% of your profits.
 You don’t have to profit share or deal with unwanted ads from WordPress.com.

 You can monetize your blog without any limits—even crossing the $50,000/mo revenue mark as I’ve done by generating revenue through a combination of affiliate programs, sales of blogging courses and blogging books, sponsorships, starting a podcast to advertise podcast hosting plans, and more.

 With WordPress.com, there are far more restrictions on your website monetization.